geekrelief/gdnim/README.md

     - (see [Compiler notes](#compiler-notes) below for details on differences)
   - Windows only: https://github.com/microsoft/terminal used to launch the godot editor.

-## Tips ##
+## Hot Reloading ##
+A top level `gdnim` macro is implemented to replace the use of `gdobj`.
+See below for [implemenation details](#implementation-details)

 - **Hot reloading** makes use of components as sub-scenes.
-Think of a component as unit that has a `.tscn` scene file, with the root node containing the `.gdns` nativescript attached, pointing to the `.nim` code file.
-The correct setup for reloading is a hieararchy of scenes.
+A component is a unit that has a `.tscn` scene file, with the root node containing the `.gdns` nativescript attached, pointing to the `.nim` code file generated dynamic library.
+The correct setup for reloading is a hierarchy of scenes.
 See `/app/scenes/main.tscn` and how it references the other component scenes from `/app/_tscn`.
+- In the autoload settings, the Watcher scene is loaded which monitors the `/app/_dlls` folder for changes.
+- Setup a component properly for reloading, use the `gdnim` macro to define your class.

+See `components` for samples on how to set things up for reloading.

+## Tips ##
  - Flags used with `./build`
     - By default, builds any modified component `.nim` for hot reload.
     - `./build comp compName` is the same as `./build compName`.
 Only component `compName` is built.